D3lt4lph4/jpeg_deep/README.md

 ### Training using horovod

 The training script support the usage of horovod.
-Be aware that using horovod requires the modification of some of the parameters, I recommend reading these articles for more details on multi gpu training: [1](https://arxiv.org/abs/1404.5997), [2](https://www.research.ed.ac.uk/portal/files/75846467/width_of_minima_reached_by_stochastic_gradient_descent_is_influenced_by_learning_rate_to_batch_size_ratio.pdf) and [3](https://arxiv.org/abs/1706.02677).
+Be aware that using horovod may require the modification of some of the parameters.
+I recommend reading these articles for more details on multi gpu training: [1](https://arxiv.org/abs/1404.5997), [2](https://www.research.ed.ac.uk/portal/files/75846467/width_of_minima_reached_by_stochastic_gradient_descent_is_influenced_by_learning_rate_to_batch_size_ratio.pdf) and [3](https://arxiv.org/abs/1706.02677).

 I highly recommend to train on multiple GPUs for the classification on ImageNet given the size of the dataset.
-An exemple file for training with horovod using slurm is provided [jpeg_deep.sl](slurm/jpeg_deep.sl).
+An example file for training with horovod using slurm is provided [jpeg_deep.sl](slurm/jpeg_deep.sl).

 ```bash
 cd slurm